tusharsial/tusharsial.github.io/_pages/research/in-orbit-servicing.md

   <div class="pd-section-label">Project Overview</div>
   <div class="pd-body">
-    With a growing debris population, robots that can perform routine tasks autonomously — such as repairs, refueling, or debris removal — may become increasingly essential for preventing disaster in orbit.
-Autonomous missions to uncooperative targets, which can be tumbling and orbiting the Earth elliptically, require robust rendezvous and docking procedures.
+    Research into the autonomy of spacecraft has become increasingly important.
+Indeed, with a growing debris population, robots capable of performing routine tasks autonomously (such as simple repairs/maintenance, refueling, or debris removal) may become increasingly essential for actively preventing disasters.
+In this context, several autonomous missions to uncooperative targets (which are generally tumbling or orbiting the Earth in an elliptical orbit) will require rendezvous and docking procedures.
     <br/><br/>
-    In this project, conducted under Prof. <a href="https://aero.iisc.ac.in/people/debasish-ghose/" target="_blank" rel="noopener">Debasish Ghose</a> at the Indian Institute of Science (IISc), Bengaluru, I designed a <strong>Control Scheme for a Thrust-Vectoring Satellite</strong> using a <strong>Koopman operator-based approach</strong> to rendezvous with a tumbling non-cooperative satellite.
+    In this project, I've worked on designing a <strong>Control Scheme for a Thrust-Vectoring Satellite</strong> using a <strong>Koopman operator-based approach</strong> for it to rendezvous with a tumbling noncooperative Satellite under Prof. <a href="https://aero.iisc.ac.in/people/debasish-ghose/" target="_blank" rel="noopener">Debasish Ghose</a> at the Indian Institute of Science (IISc), Bengaluru.
 The Koopman operator provides a linear, infinite-dimensional representation of the nonlinear dynamics, enabling the use of linear control synthesis tools on an inherently nonlinear problem.
     <br/><br/>
-    The framework was validated in simulation, demonstrating successful rendezvous and proximity operations with a target undergoing complex tumbling motion under orbital mechanics constraints.
+    The framework was validated in simulation, demonstrating successful rendezvous and proximity operations with a non-cooperative target undergoing complex tumbling motion under orbital mechanics constraints.
   </div>

   <div class="pd-divider"></div>